-- The MFMA provides that the Municipality may incur short term debt only; - when necessary to bridge shortfalls within a financial year during which the debt is incurred; - in expectation of specific and realistic anticipated revenue to be received within that financial year; - or capital needs within a financial year, to be repaid from specific funds to be received from enforceable allocations or long term debt commitments. - b) The Municipality must pay off short term debt within the same financial year and may not renew or refinance its short-term debt. - The Municipality may, in terms of the MFMA, incur short term debt only if the Chief Financial Officer has made a prior written finding that the debt is either within prudential limits on short term debt as previously approved by the Municipality, or is necessary due to an emergency that could not reasonably have been foreseen.
+- 10.1 The MFMA provides that the Municipality may incur short term debt only: - When necessary to bridge shortfalls within a financial year during which the debt is incurred. - In expectation of specific and realistic anticipated revenue to be received within that financial year. - Or capital needs within a financial year, to be repaid from specific funds to be received from enforceable allocations or long-term debt commitments. - 10.2 The Municipality must pay off short term debt within the same financial year and may not renew or refinance its short-term debt. - 10.3 The Municipality may, in terms of the MFMA, incur short term debt only if the Chief Financial Officer has made a prior written finding that the debt is either within prudential limits on short term debt as previously approved by the Municipality, or is necessary due to an emergency that could not reasonably have been foreseen.

-11. Disclosure
+11. DISCLOSURE

-- a) Any official involved in the securing of loans by the Municipality must, when interacting with a prospective Lender or when preparing documentation for consideration by a prospective Investor disclose all relevant information that may be requested or that may be material to the decision of the prospective Lender or Investor. - b) Reasonable care must be taken to ensure the accuracy of any information disclosed.
+- 11.1 Any official involved in the securing of loans by the Municipality must, when interacting with a prospective Lender or when preparing documentation for consideration by a prospective Investor disclose all relevant information that may be requested or that may be material to the decision of the prospective Lender or Investor. - 11.2 Reasonable care must be taken to ensure the accuracy of any information disclosed.
 Whilst this is a standard and acceptable business practice, it is also in compliance with section 49 of the MFMA.

-12. Guarantees
+12. GUARANTEES

-- a) The MFMA provides that the Municipality may not guarantee any debt of any entity unless the entity is a Municipal entity under its sole ownership control.
-The debt must be reflected in the approved business plan of the entity. - b) The guarantee must be authorized by the Municipality.
+- 12.1 The MFMA provides that the Municipality may not guarantee any debt of any entity unless the entity is a Municipal entity under its sole ownership control.
+The debt must be reflected in the approved business plan of the entity. - 12.2 The guarantee must be authorized by the Municipality.
 This must be done in the same manner and subject to the same conditions applicable to any other borrowings.
 Neither the National nor Provincial Government may guarantee the debt of any Municipality.